CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching

-This subsection compares the dynamic softassign and the alternating projection in different magnitudes.
-The profit matrix $X$ is
+This subsection compares the scalable softassign and the alternating projection in different magnitudes.
+The profit matrix $X$ is created by

 where $X_{ran}$ a random matrix and $\phi$ represents magnitude.
-This set of experiments considers $\phi = [1,10,100]$. $\phi = 1$ is common for graph matching problems with binary adjacency matrices.
-The adjacency matrices extracted from pictures may suggest larger $\phi$.
+This set of experiments considers $\phi = [1,10,100]$. $\phi = 1$ is common for plain graph matching problems; $\phi$ varies widely in attributed graph matching problems.

-Figure. \ref{Fig.operators} verifies that dynamic softassign is invariant to the magnitude.
+Figure \ref{Fig.operators} demonstrates that the scalable softassign algorithm is invariant to magnitude.
 When $\phi=1$, the alternating projection converges rapidly.
-The alternating projection does not converge within 50 iterations in the remaining two cases but only adopts 30 iterations in practical use.
+However, in the other two cases, the alternating projection does not converge within 50 iterations.